-Try Dan’s Best East End Wines for Open that Bottle Night
+Try Dan’s Best East End Wines for Open That Bottle Night

 “Tastings” columnists Dorothy J. Gaither and John Brecher created Open that Bottle Night in 2000 with the intention of encouraging Wall Street Journal readers to share stories and reconnect over a bottle of wine.
 According to the couple, this is meant to be a community holiday, not an excuse to binge-drink alone, so call up a friend, family member or significant other and invite them for an evening of conversation over a bottle of the finest East End wine.

-Luckily, the North Fork has an abundance of wineries, featuring the highest quality cabernet, rosé, chardonnay and merlot, and Dan’s Papers readers have already done the hard work of discovering which wineries offer the greatest wines in each these four categories.
+Luckily, the Twin Forks have an abundance of wineries, featuring the highest quality cabernet, rosé, chardonnay and merlot, and Dan’s Papers readers have already done the hard work of discovering which wineries offer the greatest wines in each these four categories.
 Check out Dan’s Best of the Best 2017 Platinum winners below.

 Cabernet